Evviva Weinraub Lajoie, Vice Provost for University Libraries hosts our virtual book club exclusively for Loyal Blues.

 There is no cost to participate.
 Simply purchase a copy of the book and sign up below to receive emails.
 This title is available as an audiobook, though a variety of vendors as an eBook, and also through the Public Library through Overdrive.
 If you have trouble finding a copy, just let us know.

-Once you've signed up, you will receive periodic emails to guide you through the reading period, which will run from July 20 until August 11. can also join our Facebook Forum to discuss the book and post questions.
-We'll conclude with an interactive online discussion with Evviva on August 11.
+Once you've signed up, you will receive weekly emails to guide you through the reading period, which will run from March 29 until May 5.
+You can also join our Facebook Forum to discuss the book and post questions.

 Have a book that you think might be interesting for the book club to read?
 Drop us a note and we'll add it to our list of recommendations.